-Our Governors speak to patients to get the 'real picture' and they tell us straight away when a problem needs to be put right.
+Our Governors speak to members, patients and the public to get the 'real picture' and they tell us straight away when a problem needs to be put right.
 They represent our members and the local community to ensure we are delivering on our promises and improving all the time for the good of patients.